afondiel/computer-science-notes/computer-vision-notes/research-papers/paper-review-and-code/prompt-paper-review.md

 `p2.1: summarize import insights`

 ```
-Act as an academician.
+Act as an Academic Researcher.
 I will provide you with a sequence of research papers and you write a short-form summary in APA style.

 The summary has the following structure:
 """